In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Empirical Study

-\textbf{Q2.
-Congeniality bias.} Next we examine whether there is congeniality bias -- i.e. plug-in or pseudo-outcome surrogate criteria inherently favouring estimators with similar inductive biases as the strategy used to provide a validation target.
-We propose to measure this by calculating the proportion of times a (i) learning strategy or (ii) underlying ML method is selected by a validation criterion whenever it is not the top oracle choice (intuitively, we do this because whenever an estimator is truly the top choice, selecting it would not be biased).
-In Fig. \ref{fig:congstrat} (top) we first restrict the candidate pool $\mathcal{T}$ to all learners implemented by GB and select among them using all GB criteria, to measure congeniality bias between learning strategy and selection strategy, pooled across all settings of Fig. \ref{fig:overallperf}.
-We observe that there is clear congeniality bias between the plug-in criteria and their corresponding learning strategy; this is most pronounced for the indirect learners, the plug-in S-learner in particular.
-The R-learner plug-in also suffers from this, while the DR-learner plug-in exhibits less of this behaviour-- yet, it does seem to generally prefer learners with inductive bias towards simple CATE (DR, R, S learner).
-In Fig. \ref{fig:congstrat} (bottom) we then consider all learner-method combinations again, and simply measure the amount of time a LR- or GB-based estimator was chosen.
-Also here we observe clear congeniality biases in virtually all criteria except the pseudo-outcome LR-based ones; this may partially explain their good performance observed above.
-Complete and enlarged versions of these results can be found in Appendix D.2.
-In Figs. \ref{fig:conggbres} - \ref{fig:congmethres} in Appendix D.2 we also show that, when restricting attention to the most ambiguous setting ($\rho=.1$), some of these results become more pronounced.
+{\textbf{Q2.
+Congeniality bias.} Next we examine whether there is evidence for congeniality bias -- i.e. whether plug-in or pseudo-outcome surrogate criteria appear to inherently favor estimators with similar inductive biases as the strategy used to provide a validation target.
+We propose to measure this by calculating the proportion of times an (i) estimation strategy or (ii) underlying ML method is selected by a validation criterion \textit{whenever it does not identify the best estimator} (intuitively, we make this distinction because whenever an estimator is the oracle choice, selecting it should not be considered biased).\footnote{\squish{More formally, we investigate how often a selector $\mathcal{E}_j$ chooses the best estimator $\hat{\tau}^*$ that minimizes the true (unobservable) PEHE $\mathcal{E}^{oracle}_\tau$ and, if not this top choice $\hat{\tau}^*$, which other type of estimator is chosen.
+That is, in Fig. \ref{fig:congstrat}, we measure using the leftmost bar labeled `best' how often the correct best estimator is chosen --i.e. $\hat{P}(\arg\min_{\hat{\tau}_k} \mathcal{E}_j(\hat{\tau}_k)\!=\!\hat{\tau}^*)=1\!-\!\alpha_{\mathcal{E}_j}$, where $\alpha_{\mathcal{E}_j}$ is the error-rate of the selector -- , and other bars measure the proportion of times any specific type of estimator $\hat{\tau}_l\neq \hat{\tau}^*$ is chosen whenever $\mathcal{E}_j$ \textit{does not make the right choice}.
+If some type of estimator is chosen disproportionately often -- i.e. if $\hat{P}(\arg\min_{\hat{\tau}_k} \mathcal{E}_j(\hat{\tau}_k)=\hat{\tau}_l|\hat{\tau}_l\neq \hat{\tau}^*)=1-\alpha_{\mathcal{E}_j}\!\!>>\!\frac{\alpha_{\mathcal{E}_j}}{|\mathcal{T}|}$ -- we consider this evidence that the selector $\mathcal{E}_j$ may be biased towards choosing estimators of the type $\hat{\tau}_l$.} } In Appendix \ref{app:cong}, we present a similar plot without making this distinction.}